mgsrichard/Election-Analysis/README.md

 # Colorado Board of Elections Audit Results and Analysis
-## A Colorado Board of Elections employee has given us the following tasks to complete for the election audit of a recent local congressional election.
+## A Colorado Board of Elections employee has given us the following tasks to complete for the election audit of a recent local congressional election:

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.
-3. Calculate the total numner of votes each candidate received.
+3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.